 - Model the behavior you want to see.
 As a leader in the company, you need to model the behavior you want to see from your team members.
 Solicit feedback from teammates on your performance as CEO–they will then be more receptive to receiving their own feedback, and may even get in the habit of seeking it themselves.
 At Atrium, I provide copies of my favorite books to employees–most recently on leadership, teamwork, and mindfulness–and hold book club discussions to see how we as a company can benefit from implementing some of the practices.
 The more you do for your company, the more your company will begin doing on its own.

 (Another cultural pitfall to be aware of: struggling to hire and attract new parents.)

 Everyone has problems.
 Founders are no exception.
 Somewhere out there, someone has solved a situation exactly like the one you are in.
 Find resources where founders like yourself are putting their heads together to solve the same types of problems you’re going through.

 There are a lot of great communities to join and contribute to in order to find those like-minded peers.
 Follow topics like Startup Founders and Entrepreneurs on Quora, or The Startup on Medium.
 Go to meetups and events like Atrium’s monthly Founders Happy Hour.
-Subscribe to thought leaders like Andrew Chen and our blog to keep up with learnings from a variety of different founders and investors.
+Subscribe to thought leaders like Andrew Chen and our blog contributors to keep up with learnings from a variety of different founders and investors.